Mikej81/bigip_to_xc_faq/docs/source/index.rst

 CLIENTSSL_CLIENTCERT
 --------------------

-This event is probably not as common outside of mTLS use-cases, and in many cases is just used for logging, but also commonly used to create SSL Session ID’s for Persistence use-cases.
+This event is probably not as common outside of mTLS use-cases, and in many cases is just used for logging, but also commonly used to create SSL Session ID's for Persistence use-cases.
 While XC does not support SSL Session ID persistence today, it does support mTLS, and it can extract the X.509 attributes and inject into headers to use for similar purposes.

 If we evaluate the following example: